camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/04-task-forms.html.md

 </form>
 ```

-To configure the form in your process open the process in your Eclipse IDE with the <a href="http://camunda.org/bpmn/tool/">camunda Modeler</a> and select the desired [User Task](ref:/api-references/bpmn20/#tasks-user-task) or [Start Event](ref:/api-references/bpmn20/#events-start-events).
+To configure the form in your process, open the process in your Eclipse IDE with the <a href="http://camunda.org/bpmn/tool/">camunda Modeler</a> and select the desired [User Task](ref:/api-references/bpmn20/#tasks-user-task) or [Start Event](ref:/api-references/bpmn20/#events-start-events).
 Open the properties view and enter `embedded:app:forms/FORM_NAME.html` as Form Key.
 The relevant XML tag looks like this:

 ```xml
 <userTask id="theTask" camunda:formKey="embedded:app:forms/FORM_NAME.html"